-Following lunch we all went down to the salon to begin Marine Bio class with Adelaide.
-Class began with 19 students, but just a few slides into Adelaide’s powerpoint The Great Yak Attack of 2021 ensued.
-One by one we started dropping like flies, grabbing our pfd’s and hurrying up the companionway to get some fresh air and, unfortunately for many of us, to feed the fishes some of the jambalaya we had earlier.
+Following lunch, we all went down to the salon to begin the Marine Bio class with Adelaide.
+Class began with 19 students, but just a few slides into Adelaide’s PowerPoint, The Great Yak Attack of 2021 ensued.
+One by one, we started dropping like flies, grabbing our PFD’s and hurrying up the companionway to get some fresh air and, unfortunately for many of us, to feed the fishes some of the jambalayas we had earlier.
 As Adelaide concluded her lecture, 7 students remained in the salon, myself included, who all quickly headed up on deck as well.
-After I emerged from the companionway and traversed through the bodies sprawled across the deck, I made my way to the cockpit to find Smash as the helm, dancing to her music with only one upright watch team member, Valentina, the real MVP.
+After I emerged from the companionway and traversed through the bodies sprawled across the deck, I made my way to the cockpit to find Smash as the helm, dancing to her music with only one upright watch team member, Valentina the real MVP.

-Thankfully, people are starting to recover and we’re looking forward to a fun a passage!
-Seasickness is real but we are all staying positive and making some great memories!
+Thankfully, people are starting to recover, and we’re looking forward to a fun passage!
+Seasickness is real, but we are all staying positive and making some great memories!

 To Katie’s dad: Katie wants you to know that she actually got seasick…and trust me, she was definitely seasick.